habiba-imran/C-DSA-LAB-CODES/Week1/README1.md

 - A template function GetMax() is implemented to find the maximum of two values of different types.

 ### *Example 1.4: Template Class (Maximum Value)*
-- A template class myPair is defined to return the maximum of two values.
+- A template class myPair is defined to return the maximum of the two values.

 ### *Example 1.4 (Modified): Template Class (Minimum Value)*
 - The template class myPair is extended to find the minimum of two values.